HPSCIL/cuESTARFM/README.md

 + The program runs as a command line.
 You may use the Command (i.e., cmd) in Windows, or a terminal in Linux/Unix.
    - For the Windows version:
-   cuESTARFM.exe input.txt
+   $ cuESTARFM.exe parameters.txt
    - For the Linux/Unix version:
-   ./cuESTARFM input.txt
+   $ ./cuESTARFM parameters.txt

-  Note: The computational performance of cuESTARFM largely depends on the GPU.
++ Note: The computational performance of cuESTARFM largely depends on the GPU.
 The more powerful is the GPU, the better performance.